cap-collectif/react-beautiful-dnd/docs/api/droppable.md

 - `type`: A `TypeId(string)` that can be used to simply accept only the specified class of `<Draggable />`. `<Draggable />`s always inherit type from the `<Droppable />` they are defined in.
 For example, if you use the type `PERSON` then it will only allow `<Draggable />`s of type `PERSON` to be dropped on itself. `<Draggable />`s of type `TASK` would not be able to be dropped on a `<Droppable />` with type `PERSON`.
 If no `type` is provided, it will be set to `'DEFAULT'`.
 - `isDropDisabled`: A flag to control whether or not dropping is currently allowed on the `<Droppable />`.
 You can use this to implement your own conditional dropping logic.
 It will default to `false`.
 - `isCombineEnabled`: A flag to control whether or not _all_ the `Draggables` in the list will be able to be **combined** with.
 It will default to `false`.
+- `isCombineOnly`: A flag to control reordering or not when dragging from a droppable to another is currently allowed on the `<Droppable />`.
+It will default to `false`.
 - `direction`: The direction in which items flow in this droppable.
 Options are `vertical` (default) and `horizontal`.
 - `ignoreContainerClipping`: When a `<Droppable />` is inside a scrollable container its area is constrained so that you can only drop on the part of the `<Droppable />` that you can see.
 Setting this prop opts out of this behavior, allowing you to drop anywhere on a `<Droppable />` even if it's visually hidden by a scrollable parent.
 The default behavior is suitable for most cases so odds are you'll never need to use this prop, but it can be useful if you've got very long `<Draggable />`s inside a short scroll container.
 Keep in mind that it might cause some unexpected behavior if you have multiple `<Droppable />`s inside scroll containers on the same page.
 - `mode`: `standard` (default) or `virtual`.
 Used to designate a list as a virtual list.
 See our [virtual lists pattern](/docs/patterns/virtual-lists.md)